benlau6/benlau6.github.io/src/content/notes/marketing.md

 - The target variable could be expected number of transaction \* expected profit
 - frequency: number of repeated purchases
-- recency: time duration between first and last purchase
+- recency: time duration between first and last purchase, note that it is not the time between last purchase and now, which often confuse people.
+This version considers length, which is known as the LRFM model, was introduced as an improved version of the RFM model to identify more relevant and exact consumer groups for profit maximization. [paper1](http://dx.doi.org/10.1016/j.eswa.2011.11.066) [paper2](https://doi.org/10.1371/journal.pone.0279262) [discussion](https://github.com/CamDavidsonPilon/lifetimes/issues/264)
 - first purchase: time duration between first purchase and the present
 - number of repeated purchases
 - monetary value: average purchase value